grannycart/by-sound-alone_source/manuscript/5_Chapter.md

 The air thickened with smoke, became damp with the condensation of their breathing, and took on a shallow flatness after passing through carbon-dioxide scrubbers.
 The control room and sonar compartment felt hazy and wet.
 Hemi continually wiped water droplets from the ballast gauges with a grimy cotton rag.

-[//]: # (very late night: night 3, run to Stilt City) Hours passed.
+[//]: # (very late night: night 3, run to Stilt City) More hours passed.
 Hemi and Bastian tried to start conversations with each other, instinctively knowing that talking was a way to keep alert.
-But the thick atmosphere, red lighting, and the grinding drone of the motors continually dropped down over their conversations, stifling like a fire blanket.
+But the thick atmosphere, red lighting, and the grinding drone of the motors continually weighed down their conversations, stifling like a fire blanket.
 And precisely every fifteen minutes there was the piercing ping from their pursuers that reoriented their attention and their fear.

 At some point, Gregory returned to the control room from below and reported that the portable bilge pumps seemed to be overcoming the water oozing in through the welded seam, and they no longer had to worry about sinking --- for the moment.
 Gregory took over the plane control seat from Hemi, while Hemi reminded him to keep an eye on the ballast tank they were pumping bilge water into, since it would need to be blown out at some point.

-With Gregory back in the control room, Percy put the crew on rotating half-hour breaks.
-"You're each in the rack for two pings from those fuckers up there," she said to them.
+With Gregory back in the control room, Percy put the crew on rest rotations.
 Hemi took over sonar from Cassandra and let her sleep first.
 He was somewhat concerned about how well she could hold up under the strain of these many hours without sleep, though she protested from behind watering eyes that she was fine.

 Putting on the sonar headset, Hemi could tell immediately that the storm had subsided quite a bit.
 Cassandra had failed to report that the white noise coming down from the storm-stirred surface above had greatly diminished in the last couple of hours.
 It was understandable, especially for someone new to sonar: the change had been gradual enough that it was easy for someone listening to it in an unbroken stream to not notice it had changed at all.
 An experienced sonar operator would have noted the change on the signal strength gauge.
 But it was also apparent to Hemi simply because he was listening with fresh ears.